nokia/RED/doc/download_install.md

 ### Get Java

-RED is compatible with any Sun Java newer than 1.7 .
+RED is compatible with any Oracle Java newer than 1.7 .
 Java official website: [www.java.com](https://www.java.com)

 ### Get Eclipse

-Currently RED is tested with Eclipse Luna ( v4.4.x ) release thus we currently recommend Luna to be used.
-Other Eclipse releases will be supported until further notice.
-We recommend to download respective OS version of Eclipse SDK Official Eclipse Luna archive: [archive.eclipse.org/eclipse/downloads/drops4/R-4.4.2-201502041700](http://archive.eclipse.org/eclipse/downloads/drops4/R-4.4.2-201502041700/)
+Currently RED is tested with Eclipse Mars ( v4.5.x ) release thus we currently recommend Mars to be used.
+Eclipse Luna is supported also.
+We recommend to download respective OS version of Eclipse IDE for Java Developers: [https://www.eclipse.org/downloads/](https://www.eclipse.org/downloads/)

 ### Get RED